Last Updated on

 At PWS, we highly recommend N-Virol’s Boron Wood Preservative:

 Boron Epoxy paste and rods should be used in places where the timber will be permanently wet.
-Paste is squeezed into the gap left by rot and rods are inserted the length of the timber.
+The paste is squeezed into the gap left by rot and rods are inserted the length of the timber.

 The treatment kills the spores and hardens the wood, preventing the rot from returning.